 Entry and exit

-Schengen Convention, along with a number of other European countries.
+Schengen Area, along with a number of other European countries.
 This allows you to enter Greece without a visa in some circumstances.

 In other circumstances, you'll need a visa.